-As a continuation of the SET-plan work, workgroups were established to provide specific input to the SETplan work, e.g. Action 5 Energy Efficiency in Buildings with the sub-action 5.2 Heating and Cooling Technologies for Buildings and Action 8 Renewable Fuels and Bioenergy.
+As a continuation of the SET-plan work, workgroups were established to provide specific input to the SET-plan work, e.g. Action 5 Energy Efficiency in Buildings with the sub-action 5.2 Heating and Cooling Technologies for Buildings and Action 8 Renewable Fuels and Bioenergy.
 Two meetings connected to Action 5 have been arranged in 2018 to provide input to this implementation plan.
-The work is still ongoing, and Øyvind Skreiberg has been involved in the Action 5 work, representing the Biomass Panel.
-For Action 8, an endorsed implementation plan is now ready.
-See the RHC newsletters for other news.
+The work has now been finalized and an endorsed implementation plan is now ready. Øyvind Skreiberg has been involved in the

+Action 5 work, representing the Biomass Panel.
+For Action 8, an endorsed implementation plan has now been ready for a while.

+See the RHC-ETIP newsletters for other news.